Caris LeVert hits floater to lift Nets past Nuggets, 112-110

-DENVER (AP) - Brooklyn coach Kenny Atkinson didn't want Denver to have a chance to win with a last-second shot.
-Caris LeVert made sure the Nuggets didn't have an opportunity to win in overtime, either.

-LeVert hit a floater in the lane with 0.3 seconds left, and the Brooklyn Nets scored the last six points of the game to beat the Nuggets 112-110 on Friday night.
+DENVER (AP) - Caris LeVert hit a floater in the lane with 0.3 seconds left and the Brooklyn Nets scored the last six points to beat the Denver Nuggets 112-110 on Friday night.

-"To have the ball and everybody get out of the way, that's a great feeling to have as a player," LeVert said.
-"That's what you dream about as a kid."

-Atkinson put the ball in his hands and let the former Michigan star go to work.

 The Nets overcame a big bounce-back night from Denver's Nikola Jokic to win their third straight.
 In an offensive funk for the last four games, Jokic had a season-high 37 points and tied his career best with 21 rebounds.

-It wasn't enough to prevent Denver's first home loss of the season, thanks to LeVert's heroics.
-His defense helped hold Gary Harris to four points on 1-of-11 shooting, and then he beat his former Big Ten rival at the end.
+It wasn't enough to prevent Denver's first home loss of the season.

 Jokic took only one shot Wednesday night in a loss to Memphis, a 3-pointer in the final seconds that would have given Denver the win.
 He took only 18 shots in the first four games of November but topped that before the end of the third quarter.